Generic Name: peramivir (Intravenous route)

 Precautions While Using Rapivab

-Your doctor will check your progress closely while you are receiving this medicine.
+Your doctor will check your or your child's progress closely while you are receiving this medicine.
 This is to make sure that the infection is cleared up completely.

 This medicine may cause some people to be confused or display other abnormal behaviors.
 Tell your doctor right away if you have hallucinations (seeing, hearing, or feeling things that are not there) or unusual excitement, nervousness, or restlessness after receiving this medicine.

-Make sure your doctor knows if you plan to get the live flu vaccine nasal spray before you start using this medicine.
-You should not receive the vaccine within 2 weeks before or 48 hours after using this medicine.
+Make sure your doctor knows if you plan to get the live flu vaccine nasal spray before you start receiving this medicine.
+You should not use the vaccine within 2 weeks before or 48 hours after receiving this medicine.

 If your symptoms do not improve after you receive this medicine, or if they become worse, check with your doctor.